111111-glitch/petopia-frontend/README.md

 React JS, Vercel.

 ### Setup Instructions
-Clone the repository to your local machine.
-Set up the backend server.
-Connect the frontend to the backend by configuring appropriate API endpoints.
-Run the application and start exploring pet products and services!
+Clone the repository to your local machine. cd vet npm install npm start

 ### PETOPIA!
 For a satisfactory pet owner experience!